kicaj/file/README.md

 ]);
 ```

-You should also add `'type' => 'file'` in Your creating form method.
+You should also add `'type' => 'file'` in your creating form method.

-Note: If You want use multiple file input (from HTML5), just replace name of input field from `logo` to `logo[]` and add to options attribute `multiple`.
+Note: If you want use multiple file input (from HTML5), just replace name of input field from `logo` to `logo[]` and add to options attribute `multiple`.

-Next, load behavior in Your table on `initialize` method, like below:
+Next, load behavior in your table on `initialize` method, like below:

 ```
 $this->addBehavior('File.File', [